ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 The data received in a GET of the well-known URL or sent in the POST is defined in {{feedback-dataformat}} with the following difference:
-The x509\_chain element may contain only he end-entity certificate, as described below.
+The x509\_chain element may contain only the end-entity certificate, as described below.

 HTTPS servers SHOULD share all sct\_feedback objects they see that